OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 \subsubsection{Results}

 Table~\ref{tab:catching_success} presents the catching success rates for different basket radii.
 The evaluation was conducted with 100 trials for each of 5 seen and 5 unseen objects.
-The results show that \textbf{DIPP-NAE} achieves the highest success rates for both seen and unseen objects across various basket radii.
-It should be noted that \textbf{DIPP-NAE} shows higher success rates for unseen objects compared to other methods by associating them with similar trajectory patterns from the training data.
+The results show that \textbf{OIPP-NAE} achieves the highest success rates for both seen and unseen objects across various basket radii.
+Notably, \textbf{OIPP-NAE} improves catching performance on unseen objects by producing more accurate early-stage impact point predictions based on motion histories.